CiscoDevNet/java-msx-sdk/docs/SitesApi.md

 <a name="getSitesPage"></a>
 # **getSitesPage**
-> SitesPage getSitesPage(page, pageSize, tenantId, serviceId, serviceType, deviceId, parentId, type, managingControlPlaneId, showImage)
+> SitesPage getSitesPage(page, pageSize, tenantId, includeSubtenants, serviceId, serviceType, deviceId, parentId, type, managingControlPlaneId, showImage)

 Returns a page of Sites.
 Only one filter is supported at a time.